 Assistance programs from Entergy in Arkansas.

 Entergy offers qualified low income customers in Arkansas several different financial assistance programs as well as payment plans.
 Each service will have its own qualifications that need to be met by customers.
 Priority is usually given to seniors, families with children, and the disabled.
-Assistance programs range from credits on your utility bills, applications to federal government created resources, direct cash assistance, and energy saving and conserving weatherization type enhancements.
+Assistance programs range from credits on your utility bills, applications to federal government created resources like LIHEAP or weatherization, direct cash assistance, and free energy saving or conserving weatherization type enhancements.
 Find more details on Entergy Arkansas programs below.